fengzhanying/cRegulon/README.md

 # cRegulon
-cRegulon is an optimization model to identify combinatorial regulon from single cell expression and chromatin accessibility data.
+cRegulon models combinatorial regulation from single-cell multi-omics provides units underpinning cell type landscape.

 ## Introduction
 This is cRegulon software: an optimization model to identify combinatorial regulon from single cell expression and chromatin accessibility data.